MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 1. Emerging Technologies in Digital Preservation
    - Blockchain for Immutable Records: The use of blockchain technology to create immutable records that cannot be altered or deleted, ensuring the integrity of personal stories and digital legacies.
-   - AI-Powered Data Management: Advances in AI for automating the organization, tagging, and curation of digital content, making it easier for users to manage their legacies.
+   - AI-Powered Data Management: Advances in AI for automating the organization, tagging, and curation of digital content, making it easier for members to manage their legacies.

 2. Trends in Data Privacy and Security
    - Zero-Knowledge Encryption: Technologies that ensure user data is encrypted end-to-end, with only the user having access to the decryption keys.